yueyuem77/OA-unicef-da/README.md

 # UNICEF Maternal Health Coverage Analysis

-This repository contains a data processing and analysis pipeline to assess maternal health coverage across countries, using population-weighted indicators for antenatal care and skilled birth attendance.
-The project focuses on comparing coverage between "on-track" and "off-track" countries based on under-five mortality classifications.
+This repository was created as part of a take-home data analysis assessment for the **Consultancy, Data & Analytics** position at UNICEF.
+It contains a full end-to-end workflow for analyzing maternal health coverage metrics across countries and generating a reproducible report.
+Applicant: Yueyeu Min
+Postion Applied: Administrative Data Analyst – Req. #581696
 ---

 ## 📁 Project Structure